Yandex Cloud

 3. Log in using the administrator username and password.

-Further on, to open the GitLab web interface, get detailed information about your instance and follow the link in Domain.
+Further on, to open the GitLab web UI, get detailed information about your instance and follow the link in the Domain field.

 Was the article helpful?